EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 * Additional-SOAP-headers toggle.
 Validate against the extended list of SOAP headers.
 ON to enable, OFF to disable.
 * XML-end-point check.
 ABSOLUTE to use an absolute end point, RELATIVE to use a relative end point.

+<b>XMLRequestSchema</b>
+XML Schema object for request validation .

+<b>XMLResponseSchema</b>
+XML Schema object for response validation .

+<b>XMLWSDL</b>
+WSDL object for soap request validation .

+<b>XMLAdditionalSOAPHeaders</b>
+Allow addtional soap headers.
+Possible values: ON, OFF

+<b>XMLEndPointCheck</b>
+Modifies the behaviour of the Request URL validation w.r.t. the Service URL.
+	If set to ABSOLUTE, the entire request URL is validated with the entire URL mentioned in Service of the associated WSDL.
+		eg: Service URL: http://example.org/ExampleService, Request URL: http//example.com/ExampleService would FAIL the validation.
+	If set to RELATIVE, only the non-hostname part of the request URL is validated against the non-hostname part of the Service URL.
+		eg: Service URL: http://example.org/ExampleService, Request URL: http//example.com/ExampleService would PASS the validation.
+Possible values: ABSOLUTE, RELATIVE
+Default value: ABSOLUTE

+<b>XMLValidateSOAPEnvelope</b>
+Validate SOAP Evelope only.
+Possible values: ON, OFF

+<b>XMLValidateResponse</b>
+Validate response message.
+Possible values: ON, OFF

 <b>XMLAttachmentURL</b>
 Exempt the specified URL from the XML attachment check.
 An XML attachment exemption (relaxation) consists of the following items: